smartcontractkit/documentation/src/pages/data-feeds/starknet/index.md

 Done in 3.09s.
 ```

-You can achieve a similar result by running the [`starknet call` CLI command](https://docs.starknet.io/documentation/tools/CLI/commands/#starknet_call) and specifying the proxy address, function, and the ABI file.
+You can achieve a similar result by running the [`starknet call` CLI command](https://docs.starknet.io/documentation/tools/CLI/commands/#starknet_call) and specifying the proxy address, function, and the ABI file for the data feed proxy contract.
+For this example, the ABI file is available in the repository, but you can also generate the ABI yourself from the [aggregator_proxy.cairo](https://github.com/smartcontractkit/chainlink-starknet/blob/develop/contracts/src/chainlink/cairo/ocr2/aggregator_proxy.cairo) contract source file.

 ```shell
 starknet call --address 0x2579940ca3c41e7119283ceb82cd851c906cbb1510908a913d434861fdcb245 --function latest_round_data --abi ./contracts/aggregator_proxy_abi.json